ibm-cloud-docs/openwhisk/actions_web.md

 By default, anyone can invoke a web action by using the invocation URL.
 You can use the `require-whisk-auth` [web action annotation](/docs/openwhisk?topic=cloud-functions-annotations#annotations-specific-to-web-actions) to secure the web action by either:
   1. Setting the `require-whisk-auth` annotation to `true`.
 When the `require-whisk-auth` annotation is set to `true`, the web action will authenticate the invocation request's Basic Authorization credentials against the web action owner's whisk auth key.
 When set to a number or a case-sensitive string, the web action's invocation request must include the `X-Require-Whisk-Auth` header set to this same number or case-sensitive string.
 Secured web actions return the message `Not Authorized` when credential validation fails.

   2. Allowing the `require-whisk-auth` annotation to be set automatically by using the `--web-secure` flag.
-When set the `--web-secure` flag is set to `true`, a random number is generated as the `require-whisk-auth` annotation value.
+When the `--web-secure` flag is set to `true`, a random number is generated as the `require-whisk-auth` annotation value.
 When set to `false`, the `require-whisk-auth` annotation is removed.
 When set to any other value, that value is used as the `require-whisk-auth` annotation value.

 To test a secure web action: